 If you’re a startup or don’t yet have a logo in the vector or high resolution format our designer will be able to create you a new logo design for an additional fee.

-Don’t forget however that you have employed a web agency to design and develop your website because you want a professional job done and you want the website to achieve your goals.
-Try to take into consideration the years of experience your web designer has and remember that listening to their advice is in your best interest if you want your website to work towards meeting your goals.
+During the website design brief try to take into consideration the years of experience your web designer has and remember that listening to their advice is in your best interest if you want your website to work towards meeting your goals.